Knawat/meteor-accounts-firebase/README.md

 ```

 ## Todo:
-1. Login and logout Meteor depend on Firebase status.
+- [x] Login and logout Meteor depend on Firebase status.
-2. Handle `Meteor.onLogout()` to logout from Firebase.
+- [x] Handle `Meteor.onLogout()` to logout from Firebase.
-3. On logout redirect to login page.
+- [x] On logout redirect to login page.
-4. Firebase configs should be parameter.
-5. Export firebase and firebase-admin after app initialized.
+- [x] Export firebase and firebase-admin after app initialized.